General Adoption Information

 Waiting Period

 There is a minimum 48-hour waiting period for staff to review adoption applications.
 The waiting period is not applicable to any pre-approved applications that were submitted at an earlier date.
-Adoption Appointments can be set up once the Adoption Application has been approved and the adopter’s household has completed any required meet and greets with the adoptable pet they are interested in.
+Adoption appointments can be set up once the adoption application has been approved and the adopter’s household has completed any required meet and greets with the adoptable pet.

 Cats